 Here are some things to remember about identifying God’s voice:

 God will never tell you to do something contrary to what His Word says.
 God gives us His Word for instruction (2 Timothy 3:16).
 He will never give you instructions that conflict with His Word.
 God is not confused, and He doesn’t change His mind.
 He is the same yesterday, today and forever (Hebrews 13:8).
 When God tells you something, you will have inner peace about it.

 “And let the peace (soul harmony which comes) from Christ rule (act as umpire continually) in your hearts [deciding and settling with finality all questions that arise in your minds…]”

 If you think God is telling you to do something but you don’t have peace about it, don’t do it.
 No peace, no go!

 God’s voice will never bring confusion.
 1 Corinthians 14:33 tells us that God is not the author of confusion, but of peace.
 God’s wisdom goes hand in hand with peace (James 3:17).
 When God is telling you something, it should bring peace and not confusion.
 Confusion is never from God.

 I heard Kenneth Copeland’s grandson tell the story of when he asked his grandfather how he was able to live a life of obedience to God.
-He simply said, “you wake up in the morning, obey Him that day, and when you wake up the next day, you do the same thing.”
+He simply said, “You wake up in the morning and obey Him that day.
+When you wake up the next day, you do the same thing.”